 Looking for a company to work with?
 Start here: Travel Nurse Agencies Ranked by Travel Nurses

-This is a helpful group to be in, however I wouldn’t read too much into it.
-If you’re traveling to big name hospitals that accept many travelers a year, you have nothing to worry about!
+This is a helpful group to be in, however, I wouldn’t read too much into it.
+If you’re traveling to big-name hospitals that accept many travelers a year, you have nothing to worry about!
 If you are traveling to a small hospital in the middle of nowhere, that is when I find this group to be useful.
 I tend to type in the name of the hospital I want to work at and then read what people are saying about it.
-Do a lot of travelers get their contracts cancelled?
+Do a lot of travelers get their contracts canceled?
 Do they treat travelers with respect?
-If you join this group take it with a grain of salt and don’t let the fear of a cancelled contract keep you from travel nursing!
+If you join this group take it with a grain of salt and don’t let the fear of a canceled contract keep you from travel nursing!

 Do you know if any good Facebook groups not mentioned in this post?
 Leave a comment so that I and others can check them out!